Spending a night in the Wadi Rum desert in Jordan

 Some insights if you are planning to spend a night in the Wadi Rum desert

-During the day is hot, but at night it gets chilly.
+During the day, it is hot, but at night it gets chilly.
 Pack socks and anything else you need to survive a night in a tent at 10°C (50°F).

 Last-minute booking can get you a better deal.
-But for larger groups it can be tricky, and for that it’s better to book it at least 1 week before.
+But for larger groups, it can be tricky, and for that, it’s better to book it at least one week before.

 The tents have plugs, so you can charge your phone, camera, laptop etc.